Iam-Iman/WTC_Kaggle_Mini_Project/README.md

 A collection of kaggle seaborn guided project.
 Visualization of scatter, line, bar, heapmap and distribution plots.
-For the final project, I choose to do EDA and visualization on the museum visitor dataset.
+For the final project, I chose to do EDA and visualization on the museum visitor dataset.